 At the foot of Marmolada, stands Rocca Pietore, known for the Serrai di Sottoguda, a 2 kilometer long gorge that connects the village of Sottoguda with Malga Ciapela, and is the starting point of the Marmolada cableway.
 It's the kingdom of alpinism with its "silver wall"; the destination is also ideal for bike or motorbike rides along the most beautiful stages of the Giro d'Italia.

 The area is also crossed by the Alta Via n.
 2 of the Dolomites and offers various opportunities for lovely walks.
 That's not all!
 Anyone with a sweet tooth must absolutely stop by the pastry shop at the Nesello del Pineta Pastry Hotel.
 Just to get your mouth watering ... wonderful strudel, krapfen, cannoli, Sacher, and many other delicacies await you!

-The area is also frequented by climbers and enthusiasts of iron ways.
-Try the Sass de Bèita cliff, an authentic rock gym located near the Andraz Castle.
-Sass Pordoi is very well known in mountaineering, with several climbing routes, including Via Maria, Via Dibona, and Via Fedele Bernard to name but a few.
-For lovers of high altitude walks, the Viel del Pan is particularly evocative: a path that connects the Pordoi Pass with the arrival station of the Porta Vescovo cableway.
+Immersed in a setting of rare beauty in the Fodom Valley, at the foot of the majestic Sella, Arabba is a popular destination for climbers and hikers.
+For those who love climbing, there is the Sass de Bèita cliff, an authentic rock gym located near the Andraz Castle.
+Sass Pordoi is well known for its various climbing routes, including the Via Maria, Via Dibona and Via Fedele Bernard to name but a few.
+For lovers of high-altitude walks, the Viel del Pan, a path that connects Passo Pordoi with the arrival station of the Porta Vescovo cable car, is particularly suggestive.